Oflag VI-B

-Oflag VI-B was a World War II German prisoner-of-war camp for officers (Offizerlager), 1 km southwest of the village of Dössel (now part of Warburg) in Germany.
+Oflag VI-B was a World War II German prisoner-of-war camp for officers (Offizierlager), 1 km southwest of the village of Dössel (now part of Warburg) in Germany.
+It held French, British, Polish and other Allied officers.

 Camp history

 In 1939, before it was a POW camp, the area was originally planned to be an airfield.
 The POW camp was opened in September 1940.
 At first French, and then British officers were housed there.

 The serial escaper Eric Foster in his autobiography explained that upon arrival he chatted to a guard to ask about the conditions of the camp.
-Foster explained the guard confided, “the camp was a very, very bad camp indeed.”
+Foster explained the guard confided, "the camp was a very, very bad camp indeed".
 Foster stressed that this guard desperately wanted the prisoners to complain about the conditions, with the guard believing that if they harassed the camp command about the conditions, the camp would be closed down.
-The guard, who wanted an easier posting also stated to Foster, “We are prisoners as much as you are.”
+The guard, who wanted an easier posting also stated to Foster, "We are prisoners as much as you are."
 Foster explained the prisoners were housed in huts which held 50 to 60 men.
 In 1941, all lighting was provided by two acetylene lamps in each barrack. though later on electric lighting was provided.

-Eric Foster who was captured in June 1940 and up to 1942 had served time in Dulag Luft, Spangenberg, Torun and now Warburg, made observations about camp life.
+Eric Foster who was captured in June 1940 and up to 1942 had served time in Dulag Luft, Spangenberg, Toruń and now Warburg, made observations about camp life.
 He observed three types of prisoner of war inside Warburg: the Zizzer, who would be a prisoner who was happy-go-lucky; the studious type, who was always concerned he was being left behind at home and who would be catered for by the Red Cross with study classes and examinations up to first year university standard; and the escapist, which included people like himself and his friend the Polish officer Danny Krol who was described as generous and a great gambler.
-Krol would later be executed following the escape from Stalag Luft III, known as the Great Escape.
+Król would later be executed following the escape from Stalag Luft III, known as the Great Escape.
 Sometimes the studious type could also be an escapist.
 Amongst these types was also a sprinkling of the POW Warburg eccentrics.
-A case study being Foster's friend F/O McHardy, who was an officer known by his comrades as ‘Fou.’
+A case study being Foster's friend F/O McHardy, who was an officer known by his comrades as 'Fou.'
 Fou was an artist and lived in a room at the end of Fosters hut with two other artists.
 They constantly challenged what was standardised.
 They chose to sit on the floor whilst eating meals.
 They went by a time system that was two hours ahead of the camps time.
 This time system had an advantage, in that they would find the camp stove to themselves at eating times.
 They also had a pet mouse called Freddie, which ate alongside them with its own bowl.
 In a peculiarity they had a court-martial for the mouse, after the mouse got caught stealing their food.
 Fou would go on to captivate and hoax an audience with a lecture about a non existent German professor's Calculus.